ruchita-2/BP-using-PTT/README.md

-# Estimation of Blood Pressure using Pulse Transit Time
+# Non-Invasive Calculation of Pulse Transit Time Using PPG Signals

 Blood pressure is a vital sign that provides important information about the health status of an individual.
-However, traditional blood pressure measurement techniques may be invasive and uncomfortable, and often require trained medical personnel.
-This project aims to develop a cuffless and non-invasive method for estimating blood pressure using PPG signals.
-By providing a non-invasive and continuous monitoring solution, this technology can enhance the quality of care for individuals with hypertension and cardiovascular conditions.
+Traditional blood pressure measurement techniques may be invasive and uncomfortable, and often require trained medical personnel.
+This project explores a cuffless and non-invasive method for deriving Pulse Transit Time (PTT) from PPG signals, which could potentially contribute to continuous health monitoring solutions for individuals with hypertension and cardiovascular conditions.

 ## Objectives:

 - To develop a non-invasive approach to derive Pulse Transit Time from PPG signals.
 - Implement continuous blood pressure monitoring for individuals with hypertension or cardiovascular diseases using PPG signals.
-- Utilize a predictive model integrating Pulse Transit Time (PTT) to estimate blood pressure, based on an existing dataset.

 ## Components Used: